 Day 20: Oct 04, 2018: Pokhara/Kathmandu (Flight)

-Relaxed morning.
-Late morning, we are transferred for our flight to Kathmandu.
-Afternoon we take a guided tour of the Kathmandu Durbar Square followed by the Swoyambhunath stupa.
+Today we are transferred to the airport for our flight back to Kathmandu.
+Later, half day visit of Kathmandu Durbar Square and Swoyambhunath stupa.

 Overnight:Yak & Yeti/ Radisson (1 Night) (B)